|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 FUEL BUNDLE REMOVAL PROCEDURE:

 The fuel bundle removal procedure is simply the reverse of the fuel bundle installation procedure.
-A winch is required on the flat deck truck to slide a fuel bundle from inside the air lock tube to inside the shielded transportation container.
+A winch is required on the flat deck truck to slide a fuel bundle from inside the lower air lock tube to inside the shielded transportation container.
+If the transportation route involves passing over water every core fuel bundle must be surrounded by a neutron absorbing material.

-In plan view the required pool deck trap doors are 45 degrees ahifted from the truck dock in order to obtain sufficient pool deck space for the larger trap door.
-The required clearance for the airlock transport rail car reduces available space under the adjacent heat exchange galleries.
-The access stairwells of these galleries must be located at the end of each gallery that is farthest from the adjacent air lock.
+In plan view the required pool deck trap doors are 45 degrees ahifted from the truck dock in order to obtain sufficient pool deck space for the air lock trap door.
+The required clearance for airlock rail car transport reduces available storage space under the heat exchange galleries.
+The access stairwells of these galleries must be located at the end of each gallery that is farthest from the adjacent truck load/unload point.

 Heat exchange bundles are transported in the horizontal position on flat deck trucks with their tops near the back of the truck.
 From a truck deck a heat exchange bundle is winched onto a horizontal platform and then is rotated to the upright position.
-The heat exchange bundle is then lowered and moved along a track until it is directly under a trap door in the pool deck.
-Directly beneath that trap door but at the basement floor level is an apparatus for washing potentially radioactive surface sodium off removed heat exchange bundles.
-The surface radioactivity must be removed from a heat exchange bundle before it is safe for truck transport.
+The heat exchange bundle is then lowered and then moved along rail tracks until it is directly under an airlock trap door in the pool deck.
+Directly beneath that trap door but at the basement floor level is an apparatus for washing potentially radioactive surface sodium off removed heat exchange bundlesso as to make these bundles safe for truck transport.
 Any water used in this wash facility must be carefully controlled to ensure that it never leads to basement flooding and that any radioactive particles that it acquires are carefully removed.

 FUEL TUBE BUNDLE DIMENSIONS: